quark-lang/quark/src/core/doc/PROCESSOR.md

 const token: Token = this.tokens[index];
 if (!token) return this.ast;
 ```
 Token variable is defined to make code simpler and clearer.
-Processor is obviously checking if token is defined or not, if tokens list reach the end.
+Parser is obviously checking if token is defined or not, if tokens list reach the end.
 In case of reaching end, function return complete ast.

 #### Node processing